Magic Flute

 Kathryn Oettel currently lives in the Whatcom County area near Seattle, Washington.
 She is a soprano and also plays piano.
 She sings in the genres of opera, sacred, classical, and classical crossover music.

-Kathryn was diagnosed with autism at the age of 4.
-This diagnosis didn’t discourage her from pursuing her interests, it in fact helped lead her to finding out what she excelled in.
 Kathryn started piano lessons at age 5 and was discovered to have perfect pitch by her elementary music teacher.
-At the age of 12, Kathryn was introduced to the world of opera by Deborah Ogle, her first voice teacher.
+At the age of 12, Kathryn was introduced to the world of opera.
 Throughout high school, she competed in piano and solo contests, receiving highest marks, earning participation in the Washington State Solo/Ensemble competition.
+She also performed in numerous plays and musicals at high school and opera productions of the Pacific Northwest Opera.

 Kate Gayman is a Canadian soprano beginning her fourth year of studies this fall under Torin Chiles at the University of Western Ontario.
 Kate is currently completing her Bachelor of Music Degree with Honours in Voice Performance and a minor in dance.
 During her time at Western she has performed as Sally in Die Fledermaus, Harry in Albert Herring and was a part of both the 2023 and 2025 Opera and Musical Theatre Gala.
 She has also worked with director and producer, Stephen Young, playing Isabel Bruce, in multiple episodes of the Dickson and Bruce historical mystery television series.